BryanWilhite/Blog/presentation/entry/2015/2015-03-09-songhay-studio-finally-some-flippant-remarks-about-xaml-validation.md

   "isActive": true,
   "sortOrdinal": 0,
   "clientId": "2015-03-09-songhay-studio-finally-some-flippant-remarks-about-xaml-validation",
   "tag": "{\r\n  \"extract\": \"I’ve been deprioritizing a look into XAML-based Validation.
 Years ago I somehow got the impression that Validation was “confused” or “incomplete.”
-Now I can say that there are two broad categories of Validation:There is Validation for System.Windows.Cont...\"\r\n}"
+Now I can say that there are two broad categories of Validation: There is Validation for System.Windows.Cont...\"\r\n}"
 }
 ---